Irvine Welsh talks Renton, Sick Boy and "Trainspotting USA"

 A: "We're talking about it.
 The guy who produced Trainspotting, Andrew MacDonald, I'm going to have to talk to him about doing it rather as a movie or as a TV series.
 It might work better as a TV series.
 I think with the premium cable thing you can do some real art.
 I'm enjoying working with HBO because you can do so much stuff with your characters.
 They work more novelistically on television than you can in a two-hour film.
 There's more time to develop the characters."

-Q: You've been working on a lot of projects in television, film and theatre.
+Q: You've been working on a lot of projects in television, film and theater.
 Any other novels in the works?

 A: "I'm doing a novel.
 The two lead characters are both American, and they're both women.
 One's a personal trainer and one's an artist.
 They're set in Miami, and their paths cross, and they become kind of obsessed with each other."